Student Loan refunds for Student Finance overpayment

 How to claim a Student Loan refund

-Even if you have no hard evidence and are just very suspicious that you've overpaid, contact the SLC.
-You can do so by calling 0300 100 0611 (or 0300 100 0370 from Wales and +44 141 243 3660 from overseas) or contacting them via Twitter or Facebook.
+Contact the SLC directly by calling 0300 100 0611 (or 0300 100 0370 from Wales and +44 141 243 3660 from overseas) or getting in touch via Twitter/X or Facebook.
 Explain that you think some Student Loan repayments were taken from you incorrectly and that you'd like to request a refund.

 It's best to have a few bits of paperwork to hand to make the process as quick as possible: